capawesome-team/capacitor-plugins/packages/app-shortcuts/README.md

 clear() => Promise<void>
 ```

-Remove all app shortcuts.
+Removes all existing app shortcuts from the device.

+This method ensures no app shortcuts remain on the user's home screen.

-Only available on Android and iOS.
+Available only on Android and iOS platforms.

 **Since:** 6.0.0